One Piece: Sales

 One Piece was the best-selling manga series for eleven consecutive years from 2008 until 2018.
 In 2019, the manga did not top the chart for the first time in twelve years, ranking second in the annual manga sales ranking with over 10.1 million copies sold, although it remained as the best-selling manga by volume in its twelfth consecutive year.
 It was the third best-selling manga series in 2020, with over 7.7 million copies sold, while volumes 95–97 were the 23rd–25th best-selling manga volumes of 2020, behind the first twenty-two volumes of Demon Slayer: Kimetsu no Yaiba.
-In 2021, it was the sixth best selling manga with over 7 million copies sold, while volumes 98, 99, and 100 were the sixth, eighth, and ninth best-selling manga volumes, respectively.
+In 2021, it was the sixth best-selling manga with over 7 million copies sold, while volumes 98, 99, and 100 were the sixth, eighth, and ninth best-selling manga volumes, respectively.
 It was the fourth best-selling manga series in 2022, with over 10.3 million copies sold; volumes 101–104 were among the 10 best-selling manga volumes of the year.
+It was the fifth best-selling manga series in the first half of 2023 (period between November 2022 and May 2023), with over 3.5 million copies sold, while volume 105 was the best-selling manga volume from the same period; volume 104 placed nineteenth.
+Volumes 105–107 were among the best-selling manga volumes of 2023.
+Volume 108 was Shueisha's highest first print run manga volume of 2023–2024 (period between April 2023 and March 2024), with 3.2 million copies printed.

 Individual volumes of One Piece have broken publishing and sales records in Japan.
 In 2009, the 56th volume had a print run of 2.85 million, the highest initial print run of any manga by then.
 The 57th volume had a print run of 3 million in 2010, a record that was broken several times by subsequent volumes.
 The 60th volume had a first print run of 3.4 million and was the first book to sell over two million copies in its opening week on Oricon book rankings, and later became the first book to sell over three million copies in Oricon's history.
 In 2012, the 67th volume had an initial print run of 4.05 million, holding the record of the volume with the highest number of copies in the first print.
 One Piece is the only manga that had an initial print of volumes of above 3 million continuously for more than ten years.
-In September 2021, it was reported that of the one-hundred volumes published by then, each one had sold over 1 million copies.
+In May 2023, it was reported that each of the 105 volumes, published by then, had sold over 1 million copies.
 Additionally, One Piece is the only work whose volumes have ranked first every year in Oricon's weekly comic chart existence since 2008.